 Botanical Gardens & Rock Garden

-Botanical gardens around Salaulim Dam are planned on the lines of Vrindavan gardens with musical fountains and other entertainment activities.
+Botanical gardens around the dam are planned on the lines of Vrindavan gardens with musical fountains and other entertainment activities.
 The vision is halfway through with lawns done, some gardens were done, some gazebos to sit out and admire the surroundings done, a small stream with ducks and bridges done, a cacti garden was done but activities are yet to kick in.
 There is even a small Goan home created to showcase Goan life.
 Nonetheless, it is a pleasure to walk on the palm-lined well-laid roads with perfectly maintained lawns all around.

 According to Wikipedia, two ancient temples dating back to Kadamba period were re-located from here during the construction of the project to save them from submerging.
-Finding them is another excursion for another day, but I did locate a beautiful Gajalaksjmi sculpture from this place at Goa State Museum.
+Finding them is another excursion for another day, but I did locate a beautiful Gajalakshmi sculpture from this place at Goa State Museum.

 Information for Visitors